 She provides an eclectic therapeutic approach, including cognitive behavioral therapy, motivational interviewing, dialectical behavioral therapy and mindfulness approach in counseling.
 Anais is also bilingual in Spanish.

-I am a first generation Ghanaian-American woman who enjoys working with emerging adults with different backgrounds and issues including with anxiety, depression, and life concerns such navigating interpersonal relationships, employment, family dynamics, identify and self-worth.
+Jennifer is a first-generation Ghanaian-American woman who enjoys working with emerging adults from diverse backgrounds.
+She supports clients navigating challenges such as anxiety, depression, interpersonal relationships, employment, family dynamics, identity, and self-worth.

-I am an Indo-Caribbean therapist whose therapy style is a non-judgemental, culturally competent, intersectional approach to mental health care.
-I believe therapy is a safe space to be your true self, which means allowing yourself to feel vulnerable and express the more difficult emotions, and to put yourself first.
+Ashley is an Indo-Caribbean therapist whose style centers on a non-judgmental, culturally competent, and intersectional approach to mental health care.
+She believes therapy should be a safe space to be one’s true self—allowing for vulnerability, expression of difficult emotions, and prioritizing personal well-being.

-As a first-generation American with roots in Trinidad and Tobago, I bring a culturally competent perspective to my practice.
-With a Bachelor's in Communication and a Master’s degree in Marriage and Family Therapy, I am well-equipped to guide clients through various challenges.
-My personal experiences, including over 14 years of marriage, parenting two children, and blending families, provide me with a nuanced understanding of the complexities involved in family dynamics.
+Iman is a first-generation American with roots in Trinidad and Tobago, bringing a culturally competent perspective to her work as a Marriage and Family Therapist.
+With a Bachelor’s degree in Communication and a Master’s in Marriage and Family Therapy, she is well-equipped to support clients through a wide range of challenges.
+Her personal experiences—including more than 14 years of marriage, parenting two children, and blending families—provide her with a nuanced understanding of the complexities within family dynamics.

 Brittany Anderson knew from a young age that she wanted to be a therapist.
 Learning that there was such a lack in therapists of color, she became one herself.
 She graduated with her Masters from Columbia School of Social Work and has been practicing psychotherapy for 4 years.
 She is certified in Motivational Interviewing and uses multiple modalities throughout her work.
 Including but not limited to psychodynamic, narrative, person centered, strength based and trauma informed therapies.